junxit/us-congress-bills-109/metadata.md

 - 2006-06-19 — Referred to the Committee on Financial Services, and in addition to the Committee on the Judiciary, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2006-06-19 — Referred to the Committee on Financial Services, and in addition to the Committee on the Judiciary, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2006-06-19 — Referred to the Committee on Financial Services, and in addition to the Committee on the Judiciary, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2006-07-18 — Referred to the Subcommittee on Capital Markets, Insurance and Government Sponsored Enterprises.
+- 2006-07-19 — Forwarded by Subcommittee to Full Committee (Amended) by Voice Vote .
+- 2006-07-19 — Subcommittee Consideration and Mark-up Session Held.
+- 2006-07-26 — Committee Consideration and Mark-up Session Held.
+- 2006-07-26 — Mr. Price (GA) asked unanimous consent that the Committee on Financial Services have until 5:00 p.m. on Aug.
+11 to file a report on H.R.
+5637.
+Agreed to without objection.
+- 2006-07-26 — Ordered to be Reported (Amended) by Voice Vote.
+- 2006-09-12 — House Committee on Judiciary Granted an extension for further consideration ending not later than Sept.
+22, 2006.
+- 2006-09-12 — Reported (Amended) by the Committee on Financial Services.
+H. Rept.
+109-649, Part I.
+- 2006-09-12 — Reported (Amended) by the Committee on Financial Services.
+H. Rept.
+109-649, Part I.
+- 2006-09-18 — Referred to the Subcommittee on Commercial and Administrative Law.
+- 2006-09-19 — Subcommittee Hearings Held.
+- 2006-09-22 — Committee on Judiciary discharged.
+- 2006-09-22 — Committee on Judiciary discharged.
+- 2006-09-22 — Placed on the Union Calendar, Calendar No. 404.